 Before Billionaire, Mark wrote Oldman’s Brave New World of Wine (W.W.
 Norton), focusing on that holy grail of wine lovers: insider wines of moderate cost and maximum appeal.
 The Wall Street Journal called Brave New World of Wine “the perfect book for someone who’s just caught the bug, or would like to.”
 Winner of the Georges Duboeuf Best Wine Book of the Year Award, it was named one of the “Best of Books of the Year” (Apple iTunes), “amazing, hilarious” (Marie Clare), “charismatic and cool” (Publishers Weekly), “wicked funny” (Palm Beach Post), and “a welcome discussion of many little-known wines that have a great deal of pleasure to offer” (New York Times).

 Mark’s last book, the best-selling Oldman’s Guide to Outsmarting Wine (Penguin), was called “perfect” (Wine Enthusiast), “shortcuts to a connoisseur’s confidence” (Businessweek), and “the perfect primer—concise, evenhanded, fun, and practical” (The New Yorker).
 Currently in its eleventh printing, it won the Georges Duboeuf Best Wine Book of the Year Award, was a finalist for “Best Wine Book” at the World Food Media Awards, and is published in Japan, Belgium, and in four volumes in France.

 Mark regularly speaks to sold-out audiences at the country’s top gastronomic festivals, including 12-straight years at the unrivalled Aspen Food & Wine Classic.
 He is a frequent speaker at the Boston Wine Expo, the Austin Food & Wine Festival, Pebble Beach Food & Wine, the Newport Estates Food & Wine Festival, and the Food Network Wine & Food Festivals in New York City and South Beach.
-He recently headlined the Food & Wine Festival in Ixtapa-Zihuatanejo, Mexico together with chefs Michael Symon and Marcus Samuelsson.
+He recently headlined as wine expert at the Food & Wine Festival in Ixtapa-Zihuatanejo, Mexico together with chefs Michael Symon and Marcus Samuelsson.
 He has also spoken at venues as diverse as the Smithsonian Institution, Harvard Business School, the 92th Street Y, and dozens of Fortune 500 companies.